SupurCalvinHiggins/212-fall-2015/assignments/ha-06/readme.md

 Consider implementing `reverse(int* A, size_t n)` recursively.
 The function should reverse the array `A` of length `n`.

-Which of the following base cases is correct?
+What is the correct base case?

 ( ) `if (n == 0) return;`
 ( ) `if (n == 1) return;`
 (X) `if (n <= 1) return;`
 ( ) `if (n <= 2) return;`

-Which of the following recursive steps is correct?
+What is the correct recursive step?

 (X) `swap(A[0], A[n-1]); reverse(A + 1, n - 2);`
 ( ) `swap(A[0], A[n]); reverse(A + 1, n - 2);`